-These sourdough tortillas use a long fermentation process, which is better for your health and lends some amazing flavor!
+These sourdough tortillas use a long fermentation process with wild yeast, which is better for your health and lends some amazing flavor!
+With just 5 simple ingredients, they’re easy to make as well!

 Can you make tortillas with sourdough starter?